There is a waitlist to join Masterworks.

 Masterworks has created a comprehensive pricing database of contemporary artworks which shows the price appreciation of pieces that have been bought and sold at auction over the past few decades, as well as information about trends within artists’ markets.

-It uses this data to find art they think has the most momentum, and the acquisition team will negotiate and purchase the pieces they think are best for the platform.
-Less than 3% of artwork passes their due diligence process.
+It uses this data to find artist’s markets they think have the most investment potential long-term, and the acquisition team will negotiate and agree to purchase the markets they think are best for the platform.
+As of 2025, less than 3% of offered artworks have passed the Masterworks due diligence process.

-Once purchased, the art is transferred to a secure storage facility.
+Once purchased, the art is transferred to a secure storage facility or affiliate gallery, although some paintings have gone on the road as part of museum shows and exhibitions.

-Upon acquiring an art piece, Masterworks files an offering with the Securities and Exchange Commission (SEC) under Regulation A, so it can securitize the piece into individual shares which can be offered to investors on the platform.
+Upon acquiring an art piece, Masterworks files an offering with the Securities and Exchange Commission (SEC) under Regulation A, so it can securitize the piece within a Special Purpose Vehicle with individual shares which can be offered to investors on the platform.

 Investing with Masterworks